North Korea fires artillery towards South’s islands, prompting evacuations

 This week, North Korean leader Kim Jong Un ordered his military to “thoroughly annihilate” South Korea and the United States if they initiate a military confrontation in another round of bellicose rhetoric targeting Seoul and Washington.

-The relationship between the two Koreas has been at its lowest point in decades of strained relations between the neighbouring countries.
+The relationship between the two Koreas has been at its lowest point in decades of strained relations.

-North Korea has recently ramped up its nuclear and military threats, successfully launching a reconnaissance satellite on its third attempt in November and earlier this month testing the solid-fuel Hwasong-18, its most advanced intercontinental ballistic missile (ICBM), for the third time in 2023.
+North Korea has recently ramped up its nuclear and military threats, successfully launching a reconnaissance satellite on its third attempt in November and in December testing the solid-fuel Hwasong-18, its most advanced intercontinental ballistic missile, for the third time in 2023.